Wednesday, June 23, 2021

 EXPANDING VOTING RIGHTS: 15th, 19th, 24th, 26th

-The first ten amendments, aka The Bill Of Rights, were demanded by the states as the price of ratification.
-So that leaves 17 amendments over 223 years or one amendment every 13 years.
+The first ten amendments, aka The Bill Of Rights, were suggested by the states as the price of ratification.
+That leaves 17 amendments over 223 years or one amendment every 13 years.

 If we take away the 7 that I've put into the "FINE TUNING" category that leaves 10 amendments over 223 years or one, on average, every 22.3 years.
 These amendments cover things like presidential terms etc.